ugr-sail/sinergym/docs/source/pages/environments.rst

 Initially, this file will not be copied to the specific output folder of the experiment, since the original file present in *Sinergym* can be used directly.
-However, the user can set a year-to-year **variability** in the climate (see Section :ref:`Weather Variability`).
+However, the user can set a year-to-year **variability** in the climate (see section :ref:`Weather Variability`).
 In that case, the weather updated with such variability will be copied and used in the output folder.

 Depending on the climate that is set for the environment, some of building model components need to be **modified**